 Food Process Manufacturing Plant Addition Design/Build

-A food-grade powder processing facility in Defiance, Ohio, recently needed to add a processing line for a critical upcoming new product launch.
-The project presented several challenges, which GEM Inc. was uniquely positioned to address, using the GEM Process Solutions (GPS) approach.
+A food-grade powder processing facility in Defiance, Ohio, needed to add a new manufacturing line for a critical upcoming new product launch.
+The project presented several challenges, which the Rudolph Libbe Group was uniquely positioned to address, using the Guided Process Solutions (GPS) approach.

 The GPS Design/Build advantage

-That’s when GEM assumed the role of primary project manager.
-We ultimately supplied the majority of the design, engineering, and building services, completing the project on schedule and on budget within about 10 months.
-Self-perform services from the Rudolph Libbe Group included: masonry, mechanical, civil/sitework, structural steel erection, machinery installation, mechanical insulation and electrical.
+That’s when RLG assumed the role of primary project manager, ultimately supplying the majority of the design, engineering, and building services, and completing the project on schedule and on budget within 10 months.
+Self-perform services from RLG included: masonry, mechanical, civil/sitework, structural steel erection, machinery installation, mechanical insulation and electrical.

 Solving complex design, planning, and installation challenges